Putin-linked businessman admits to US election meddling

 Kremlin-connected entrepreneur Yevgeny Prigozhin admitted Monday that he had interfered in U.S. elections and would continue to do so — confirming for the first time the accusations that he has rejected for years.

-“We have interfered, are interfering and will continue to interfere.
-Carefully, precisely, surgically and in our own way,” Prigozhin said in remarks posted on social media.
+“Gentlemen, we have interfered, are interfering and will interfere.
+Carefully, precisely, surgically and in our own way, as we know how to do,” Prigozhin boasted in remarks posted on social media.

-The statement, from the press service of his catering company that earned him the nickname “Putin’s chef,” came on the eve of U.S. midterm elections in response to a request for comment.
+The statement, from the press service of his catering company that earned him the nickname “Putin’s chef,” came on the eve of the U.S. midterm elections.

-It was the second major admission in recent months by the 61-year-old businessman who has ties to Russian President Vladimir Putin.
-Prigozhin has previously sought to keep his activities under the radar and now appears increasingly interested in gaining political clout.
+It was the second major admission in recent months by the 61-year-old businessman, who has ties to Russian President Vladimir Putin.
+Prigozhin has previously sought to keep his activities under the radar and now appears increasingly interested in gaining political clout — although his goal in doing so was not immediately clear.

+White House press secretary Karine Jean-Pierre said Monday that Prigozhin’s comments “do not tell us anything new or surprising.”

+“It’s well known and well documented in the public domain that entities associated with Yevgeny Prigozhin have sought to influence elections around the world, including the United States.
+The U.S. has worked to expose and counter Russia’s malign influence efforts as we discover them,” she said, noting that Yevgeny has been sanctioned by the United States, the U.K. and the European Union.

 Video also has emerged recently of a man resembling Prigozhin visiting Russian penal colonies to recruit prisoners to fight in Ukraine.